rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 have a harder time getting to grips with.
-In this sense, maybe it would just be better to resolve the `dereferenceable` issue first (allowing some sort of non-`dereferenceable` reference which remains subjected to all other normal guarantees of references), and then redesign this API in terms of whatever the chosen solution ends up being.
+In this sense, maybe it would just be better to resolve the `dereferenceable` issue first (allowing some sort of non-`dereferenceable` reference which remains subjected to all other normal guarantees of Rust references), and then redesign this API in terms of whatever the chosen solution ends up being.

 # Rationale and alternatives